 They land at Teterboro, a smaller New Jersey field, at two thirty.
-Katja collects the car, a plain black Tahoe, drives them to Hotel on Rivington on the lower east side.
+A car awaits, Ellen drives them to Hotel on Rivington on the lower east side.
 Two bedroom terrace suite, huge space for Manhattan.
 The terrace alone is nine hundred square feet, bigger than most one bedroom apartments in Manhattan.

 Mani, “Nice place, geez, look at this terrace, glad it’s spring not winter,” she looks out on the city, “New York is gigantic.”